Roderick Strong: Undisputed Kingdom (2023–2025)

-The Paragon (2025–present)
+The Paragon and The Conglomeration (2025–present)

 On the April 9, 2025 episode of Dynamite following Dynasty, Cole addressed winning the AEW TNT Championship in a backstage segment alongside Strong and O'Reilly and formed their own group known as "The Paragon".
 On May 25 at Double or Nothing, Paragon were defeated by Don Callis Family (Josh Alexander, Konosuke Takeshita, Kyle Fletcher).
 On July 12 at All In, Strong competed in the Casino Gauntlet match, which was won by MJF.
 On November 12 at Blood & Guts, Strong and O'Reilly teamed with Darby Allin, Mark Briscoe, and Orange Cassidy in a Blood and Guts match, where they defeated the Death Riders (Jon Moxley, Claudio Castagnoli, Wheeler Yuta, Daniel Garcia, and Pac).
+On November 24, Strong was announced as a participant in the 2025 Continental Classic, where he was placed in the Blue League.
+Strong finished the tournament with the lowest points in his league with 3 points and failed advanced to the semi-finals.

+On the February 11, 2026 episode of Dynamite, Strong would tease a heel turn after walking out on Orange Cassidy during a tag match.
+This turned out to be a ruse as, exactly a month later on the final Dynamite before Revolution, Strong would help Cassidy fend off The Dogs (David Finlay, Clark Connors, and Gabe Kidd).
+At Revolution on March 15, Strong, Cassidy, and Darby Allin defeated The Dogs in a tornado trios match.
+On March 22 at Collision: Slam Dunk Sunday, Strong joined Cassidy's stable The Conglomeration, while also keeping his status in The Paragon.
+At Dynasty on April 12, The Conglomeration (Strong, Cassidy, and a returning Kyle O'Reilly) defeated The Dogs to win the AEW World Trios Championship.
+On the July 29 episode of Dynamite, The Conglomeration lost their Trios Championship to The Demand (Ricochet, Bishop Kaun, and Toa Liona), ending their reign at 108 days.

 Personal life

 In December 2015, Lindsey got engaged to mixed martial artist and fellow wrestler Marina Shafir and they had a son.
 Lindsey and Shafir were married on November 7, 2018.

 Championships and accomplishments

 Strong is a former ROH World Television Champion in Ring of Honor.

 Strong is a two-time NXT Tag Team Champion as a member of The Undisputed Era in WWE's NXT brand.